datawire/datawire-connect/docs/cli/status.rst

 The status command provides information on the currently logged in user including organization ID, user ID, and the tokens for any services they created.

-..
+.. ifconfig:: 'draft' in conditions

-   JMK: depending on resolution of issue #3 may contain additional tokens/service info for other services in the org
+   [[JMK: depending on resolution of issue #3 may contain additional tokens/service info for other services in the org]]

 Syntax
 ++++++